-The Rangers office and toilet block are being remodelled to offer a space for the community and better facilities for park users and the visitors centre is having new interpretation and exhibition displays installed.
+The Rangers office and toilet block have been remodelled to offer a space for the community and better facilities for park users and the visitors centre is having new interpretation and exhibition displays installed.

 Previously supported through the Heritage Lottery Fund and working in partnership with Wrexham County Borough Council we received a grant to develop, try out and test sustainable ways to manage the Minera Lead Mines Visitor Centre so that it can open to the public.
 The programme provided opportunities for people to say what they would like to see at the site in the future and how that can be provided sustainably.

-Clywedog Valley joins the North East Wales Digital Trail App.
+Clywedog Valley North East Wales Digital Trail App.